robbiew/godoors/README.md

 gd.DropFileData(path string) (string, int, int)
 ```

 > Pass the path of the Door32.sys BBS drop file (including trailing slash), and it will return HANDLE/ALIAS, TIME LEFT (in minutes) and EMULATION TYPE (0 = Ascii, 1 = Ansi).
 You'll probably want to do this using a "startDoor.sh" file or from your BBS menu command (e.g. /path/to/drop/$NODE/Door32.sys).
+You can also run [main.go](examples/main.go) to see it in action -- e.g. 'go run main.go -path ./'

 ***